GithinGeorge2k1/CO_MIPS_SIMULATOR/README.md

   ![Stalls](https://user-images.githubusercontent.com/70936222/116671863-13be0500-a9bf-11eb-8699-a4d1546f52cd.PNG)

 #### Design Choices:
->1.  **Cache** : The Cache configuration can be set by the user according to the requirement of the simulation.\ Cache size in KB (min of 2 KB), Block Size in Bytes, and        the Associativity (cannot be more than total number of blocks).\
+>1.  **Cache** : The Cache configuration can be set by the user according to the requirement of the simulation.\ Cache size in KB (min of 1 KB), Block Size in Bytes, and the Associativity (cannot be more than total number of blocks).\
-     Assuming the System is Byte addressable the Cache is set for use by the Program.
+     Assuming the System is Word addressable(only multiples of 4) the Cache is set for use by the Program.
      ![Cache](https://user-images.githubusercontent.com/70936222/116671854-128cd800-a9bf-11eb-843f-91fbbc5df522.PNG)

 >2.  **Branch Predictor** : A **Not Taken** branch predictor is used in the Simulator.
 Which assumes that everytime a branch statement is encountered it will not be taken.\